genesistoxical/pruebas/README.md

 If the number of folders exceeds 600, a message will appear asking if you want to continue, however, the default recommended button is `No` in case you prefer to decrease it.

 ☑️ That’s it, it’s that easy!
-Now all that’s left to do is look at your customized folders; if you don’t see any changes, just refresh or close and reopen the Windows Explorer’s window.
+Now all that’s left to do is look at your customized folders; if you don’t see any changes, just refresh the window and/or desktop.

 Remember, is not necessary to close the application to clear the list or options you have chosen, just click on the **⟳** button.